 Take advantage of all that Waubonsee has to offer by becoming involved.
 The Student Life Office offers leadership opportunities, service events, clubs and general events for the student body to attend and enjoy.
 Students who are connected and involved meet new people, gain or enhance leadership skills, and have FUN while they are at Waubonsee.
-Participation in student organizations is listed on your co-curricular transcript as well.
-Check out the "Student Senate" and "Student Organization" sections that follow, and contact Student Life for other opportunities.
+Participation in student organizations, as well as certain leadership and service opportunities, is listed on your co-curricular transcript.
+Check out the "Student Senate" and "Student Organization" sections that follow, and contact Student Life for other opportunities and more information.